 We may offer discounts or other special offers from time to time.
 A discount that you have received will be displayed in the premium breakdown on your Certificate of Insurance or else included within your premium.
+GST and government charges are applied to the premium after all discounts and savings are applied.

-Discount type Description Combined policy discount A 10% discount is automatically applied when you take out both buildings and contents cover for the same address under the one policy.
+Discount type Description Combined Policy Discount A 10% discount is automatically applied when you take out both buildings and contents cover for the same address under the one policy.